 We evaluate directory traversal and file/directory create operations using the following benchmarks.
 MakeDirs creates 800,000 directories in a directory tree of depth 10.
 ListDirs runs 1s -1R on the directory tree.
 TarDirs creates a tarball of the directory tree, and RemoveDirs removes the directory tree.
-CreateFiles creates 600,000 4 KiB files in a directory tree of depth 20.
-FindFiles runs find on the directory tree.
-TarFiles creates a tarball of the directory tree, and RemoveFiles removes the directory tree.
+CreateFiles creates 600,000 4 KiB files in a directory tree.
+TarFiles creates a tarball of the directory tree.
+TarFiles runs find on the directory tree.
+TarFiles creates a tarball of the directory tree.
 MakeDirs and CreateFiles-microbenchmarks from Filebench-run with 8 threads and execute sync at the end.
-All benchmarks start with a cold cache9.
+All benchmarks start with a cold cache7.

-Benchmarks that are in the file/directory create category (MakeDirs, CreateFiles) complete $1.5-2\times$ faster on ext4-zcj than on ext4-baseline, while the remaining benchmarks that are in the directory traversal category, except TarFiles, complete $3-5\times$ faster, as seen in Figure 7.
+Benchmarks that are in the file/directory create category (MakeDirs, CreateFiles) complete $1.5-2 \times$ faster on ext4-lazy than on ext4-baseline, while the remaining benchmarks that are in the directory traversal category, except TarFiles, complete $3-5 \times$ faster, as seen in Figure 7.
 We choose MakeDirs and RemoveDirs as a representative of each category and analyze their performance in detail.

-MakeDirs on ext4-baseline results in $\approx 4,735$ MiB of journal writes that are transaction commits containing metadata blocks, as seen in the first row of Table 2 and in blue in Figure 8 (a).
-As the dirty timer
+MakeDirs on ext4-baseline results in $\approx 4,735$ MiB of journal writes that are transaction commits containing metadata blocks, as seen in the first row of Table 2 and at the center in Figure 8 (a); as the dirty timer on the metadata blocks expires, they are written to their static locations, resulting in a similar amount of metadata writeback.
+The block allocator is able to allocate large contiguous blocks for